 In my studio, I start by laying on color, yellows, oranges, purples, blues.
 I want lots of layers, they add translucence and luminosity, depth and a richness.
-In addition to brushes, I work with wide color shapers, silicone tools similar to palette knives, that give my work its distinctive look, the angled and carved markings that add vitality and complexity.
+In addition to brushes, I work with wide color shapers, bowl scrapers, palette knives, all kinds of tools; these give my work the distinctive angled and carved markings that add vitality and complexity.

 I have been working with color and design since 1985.
 I started in fabric, creating my own designs for art quilts, and painting and dying my materials.
 Color has always been my passion.

 In 2003, I switched to oil paints from a desire to have more control of my colors.
 The serendipity of the fabric dying process was exhilarating, but unpredictable.
 Painting with oils gives me the control over color I was searching for.